Furatus/RailRoad/README.md

     - docker compose up

 by using this method, both the app and the database (if you don't edit the code to use another one) will be started

+# Filling Database

+You can use Mongodb Compass to fill the database, but the json will not be provided in the git.

 # Documentation